Why You Need Indoor Office Plants

-Cleaner Air Quality
+Cleaner Air Quality with Indoor Plants

 As you may recall from your high school biology class, plants clean the air by taking in carbon dioxide and other pollutants and releasing oxygen through a process called photosynthesis.
 In fact, some types of plants are able to remove 50-75% of such chemical compounds as hexane and benzene, which are found in common household cleaning agents, plastics, pesticides, and car gasoline/exhaust and known to be carcinogenic.

 In the 1960s, environmental scientist Dr. Bill Wolverton worked with the U.S. military to clean the air and earth after the damage of biological warfare, and then later with NASA’s Space Agency to learn how nature naturally cleans itself.
 Synthetic materials, such as are found in any office, emit low levels of chemicals, and when there is no circulation system in place, people breath in the recycled air and toxins and become sick.

 Wolverton came up with a solution, which is that “If man is to move into closed environments, on Earth or in space, he must take along nature’s life support system.”
 In other words: bring plants into the work space.
 Research shows that a room that contains plants will have about 50-60% less bacteria in the air than a room without.
 Ideally, to ensure good health, every employee would have a plant on his or her desk, and at least 15-20 plants within a 1,500 square-foot area.

 Muffles Noise in the Office Environment